 A quadrilateral, in general, has sides of different lengths and angles of different measures.
 However, squares, rectangles, etc. are special types of quadrilaterals with some of their sides and angles being equal.
 This is the reason that the area of quadrilateral depends on which type of quadrilateral it is.
 In this article, we will discuss the special types of quadrilaterals and their basic properties.

-6 Types of Quadrilaterals
+Different Types of Quadrilaterals

-The 6 basic types of quadrilaterals are:
+There are six basic types of quadrilaterals.
+They are:

-- Trapezium: It is a quadrilateral with one pair of opposite parallel sides.
+It is a quadrilateral with one pair of opposite parallel sides.
 In the trapezium ABCD, side AB is parallel to side CD.

-- Parallelogram: It is a quadrilateral with two pairs of parallel sides.
+It is a quadrilateral with two pairs of parallel sides.
 The opposite sides are parallel and equal in length.
 The opposite angles are equal in measure.
 In the parallelogram ABCD, side AB is parallel to side CD and side AD is parallel to side BC.

 Also, the two diagonals formed to intersect each other at the midpoints.
 As in the figure given below, E is the point where both the diagonals meet.
 So